deriv-com/flutter-chart/README.md

 #### Horizontal Barrier's Visibility

-A `HorizontalBarrier` can have three different behaivours when it has a value that is not in the chart's Y-Axis value range.
+A `HorizontalBarrier` can have three different behaviors when it has a value that is not in the chart's Y-Axis value range.
   - `normal`: Won't force the chart to keep the barrier in its Y-Axis range, if the barrier was out of range it will go off the screen.
-  - `keepBarrierLabelVisible`: Won't force the chart to keep the barrier in its Y-Axis range, if it was out of range, will show it on top/bottom edge with an arrow which indicates its value is beyond Y-Axis range.
+  - `keepBarrierLabelVisible`: Won't force the chart to keep the barrier in its Y-Axis range, if it was out of range, will show it on top/bottom edge with an arrow which indicates its value is beyond the Y-Axis range.
   - `forceToStayOnRange`: Will force the chart to keep this barrier in its Y-Axis range by widening its range to cover its value.

 ### Theme

 Chart has its own default dark and light themes that switch depending on `Theme.of(context).brightness` value.
-You can supply your own theme, but then you would have to handle switching yourself.
+You can supply your theme, but then you would have to handle switching yourself.
 To do so create you own theme class which either implements `ChartTheme` or extends `ChartDefaultDarkTheme`/`ChartDefaultLightTheme` and override only those properties that you need to be different and then pass it to the `Chart` widget.
 See [ChartTheme](https://github.com/regentmarkets/flutter-chart/blob/dev/lib/src/theme/chart_theme.dart) for more info.

 ```dart
 class CustomTheme extends ChartDefaultDarkTheme {